Find bicycle disk brakes Online

 The brakes are one of the most important elements of your bicycle.
 You want the best braking system for the style of riding you will be doing.
 This article is focused specifically on disc brakes.
 For a more comprehensive look at braking systems for bicycles, you can take a look at the page about bicycle brakes.

 What Are Bicycle Disc Brakes

 A bicycle disc brake is a metal disc attached to the wheel hub that rotates the wheel.
-When the brakes are applied, calipers which are attached to the disc squeeze together, drag against the disc, and slow down the wheel, which, of course, slows down the bicycle.
+When the brakes are applied, calipers that are attached to the disc squeeze together, drag against the disc and slow down the wheel, which, of course, slows down the bicycle.
 Disc brakes are primarily used on mountain bikes or off-road bicycles, and occasionally on hybrid bicycles and touring bicycles.